 This is a free* 12 week course (*free fees do not apply for students who have obtained a Level 2 qualification or above within the last 5 years).
 There are two groups within the course, Business Administration and Technology, and Digital Citizen to Entrepreneur.
 Descriptions and timetables are shown below.
-To find out more attend an information session at the Bongard Center in Cameron Rd.
+To find out more attend an information session at the Bongard Centre in Cameron Rd.

 Business Administration and Technology Group